EGM: Efficient Visual Grounding Language Models: Method

 \subsection{RL Data Curation}

-\textbf{Vanilla Grounding.} We select a harder subset of the off-the-shelf vanilla grounding training dataset $\mathcal{D}_{G}= \{d_i\}_{i=1}^{N}$ in Table~\ref{tab:dataset_statistics} for vanilla grounding RL training by learnability~\cite{evans2024data,zhan2025elip}.
-More specifically, given the learner model $M_{\theta}$ and the reference model $M_{\text{ref}}$, we first compute their IoU values on the entire training dataset $\mathcal{D}_{G} $.
+\textbf{Vanilla Grounding.} For RL training, we want to select harder but learnable samples to enable the model to learn the grounding capability.
+More specifically, we select a harder subset of the off-the-shelf vanilla grounding training dataset $\mathcal{D}_{G}= \{d_i\}_{i=1}^{N}$ in Table~\ref{tab:dataset_statistics} for vanilla grounding RL training by learnability~\cite{evans2024data,zhan2025elip}.

+More specifically, given the learner model $M_{\theta}$ and the reference model $M_{\text{ref}}$, we first compute their IoU values on the entire training dataset $\mathcal{D}_{G} $, then we know whether a model \textit{succeeds} on each sample as in Equation~\ref{eq:success}.
 The learnability of each sample $d_i$ is calculated as $l_i = \mathrm{S}_{\text{ref},i} - \mathrm{S}_{\theta,i}$.
 The learner model is a small VLM that we train, and the reference model is a state-of-the-art visual grounding model.
+For each learner model, we then construct a learnable sample set $\mathcal{D}_{\text{learnable}} = \{\, d_i \mid l_i > 0,\, \, d_i \in \mathcal{D}_{G} \,\}$, where the learnability is greater than 0.
+This means that the learner model fails on these samples while the reference model succeeds on these samples.
+Therefore, these samples have not yet been learned by the learner model, while they are learnable as the reference model can succeed on them.
+The rest samples where the reference model also fails are too difficult or may be due to ground truth annotation errors and we thus do not use them.